Amazon EKS on AWS Fargate

 memory: "512Mi"

-After the Cluster Agent reaches a running state and registers Admission Controller mutating webhooks, an Agent sidecar is automatically injected into any pod created with the label app:redis
+Apply this configuration and wait for the Cluster Agent to reach a running state and register Admission Controller mutating webhooks.
+Then, an Agent sidecar is automatically injected into any new pod created with the label app: redis.

 labels: